White-knuckler to Klaipedia

 On the outside I'm sure my face was quite expressionless but inside I was screaming like an Edvard Munch painting.
 As the Lithuanian countryside blew by my window in a forest-green blur, I could feel the blood clotting in my brain by the second, and I knew I would emerge from the minibus as white-haired as Charlton Heston in the Ten Commandments.
 But now that the joyride is over, I recognize that edging ever close to death on four wheels in a foreign country was kind of fun.

 Lithuania is an interesting country, at least from the window of the Nordeka bus, and I found myself passing through many historical cities I'd read about.
-Vilnius does feel a little bit dangerous, especially in the old town, but it is way cool that there is a statue of Frank Zappa here.
+Vilnius does feel a little bit dangerous, especially in the old town,

 In two hours I leave on a bus for Minsk.